Keith Johnstone, Improvisational Theatre, 14 Rules and ImproRhetoric™

 Keith Johnstone, founder of improvisation theatre

-Keith Johnstone (* 1933) is regarded as the founder of modern improvisational theatre.
-From 1956 to 1966 he worked at the Royal Court Theatre in London as a dramaturg and director and taught at the Royal Academy of Dramatic Art.
+Keith Johnstone (* 1933) is regarded as the founder of modern improvisational theater.
+From 1956 to 1966 he worked at the Royal Court Theatre in London as a dramaturge and director and taught at the Royal Academy of Dramatic Art.
 Since 1971 he has passed on his skills and knowledge to the University of Calgary, Canada, where he founded The Loose Moose Theatre Company.
-In Europe Johnstone has taught at various drama schools and universities and continues to influence improvisational theatre to this day.
+In Europe, Johnstone has taught at various drama schools and universities and continues to influence improvisational theater to this day.
 I owe him many very useful insights, which today flow into presentation skills training and ImproRhetoric™ in particular.

-You can also benefit from the suggestions of improvisation theatre in many other areas.
+You can also benefit from the suggestions of improvisation theater in many other areas.

 Wisdom for improvisational actors: